Create a Device Layout

 A Dashboard layout identifies a class of devices (e.g., phone, tablet) based on screen dimensions.
 The Dashboard layout allows you to tailor the display of the Dashboard to this class of devices.
 To create a Dashboard layout for a device class, follow the steps below:

-1. Press the ‘Options’ button setting in the toolbar to open the ‘Dashboard Options’ dialog box.
+1. Press the ‘Options’ button Options in the toolbar to open the ‘Dashboard Options’ dialog box.

 2. Select the Layout tab.